DannyAtal/Fine_Tuning/README.md

 use_local_dataset: Use a local dataset instead of HuggingFace DataSet (optional)
 num_train_epochs: Number of training epochs (default: 1)
 sample_key: Accessing the input samples from the dictionary using the specified key, applying the tokenizer on it (default: quote)

+> for finetune.py additinal arguments:
+use_steps: Enable Steps Training - you pass this argument to tell the code that you want to use steps instead of epochs (Optional)
+max_steps: Specify the number of steps you want to run on (default: 10)

+> for fine_tune_by_steps.py additional arguments:
+max_steps: Specify the number of steps you want to run on (default: 10)
 ````

 ### Example Execution